rails/webpacker/docs/es6.md

 Webpacker ships with [babel](https://babeljs.io/) - a JavaScript compiler so you can use next generation JavaScript, today.
-The Webpacker installer sets up a standard `.babelrc` file in your app root, which will work great in most cases because of [@babel/preset-env](https://github.com/babel/babel/tree/master/packages/babel-preset-env).
+The Webpacker installer sets up a standard `babel.config.js` file in your app root, which will work great in most cases because of [@babel/preset-env](https://github.com/babel/babel/tree/master/packages/babel-preset-env).

 Following ES6/7 features are supported out of the box: